Freak Daddy Graphic Novels. Where it all started. Guerrilla Marketing

-This is where it all started, Freak Daddy magazine was my first solo adventure into publishing, creating and illustration.
+This is where my Guerrilla Marketing all started.
+The Freak Daddy Graphic Novel was my first solo adventure into publishing, creating and illustration.

 ISSUES 1, 2 & 3